isabella232/messenger-authentication-okta-integration-blueprint/blueprint/index-draft.md

 ## Solution components

 **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
-In this solution, a Genesys Cloud user account is required in order for the Messenger to be authorized to integrate with Genesys Cloud.
+In this solution, a Genesys Cloud user account is required for your application to be authorized to integrate with Messenger.

 ## Prerequisites